R0oo0zbe/Inhibitory-neural-network-simulation/README.md

-# Inhibitory-neural-network-simulation
+# Simulation of Neural network with Inhibitor Neural Cells
-This repository is added for Software and Computing Project
+This repository is added for the Software and Computing Project